Tuesdays & Thursdays 10:30 am - 12:00 pm, Studio 267 (Located on 2nd floor of Meany Hall)

 To learn and appreciate the art of dance, one must experience movement and the underlying theories that support its practice.
 This is akin to a lab class in the sciences.

 - consistent and engaged PARTICIPATION is absolutely crucial in order to succeed in this course.
-Participation includes a positive attitude as well as your ability to practice proper dance studio etiquette (see “studio conduct” info below)
+Participation includes a positive attitude, effort toward technical growth, as well as your ability to practice proper dance studio etiquette (see “studio conduct” info below)

 - ATTIRE is important.
 You are expected to come to class dressed appropriately (see “attire” info below)